JeremyWurbs/transformers/README.md

 Here each dot is an input image, colored by which of the ten digit classes it belongs to.
 Each individual plot shows the representation of every image in the MNIST test set.
-Of course the PCA plots for the inputs and outputs are to expected-- the input PCA plots do not change, while the output PCA plots start fairly randomized at the start of training and are highly clustered after training.
+Here the general look of the PCA plots for the inputs and outputs are as we might expect— the input PCA plots do not change at all, while the PCA plot for the output starts out fairly randomized (though with some correlations still clearly present), while by the end of training the output PCA is highly clustered.

 What is more interesting, however, is the specialization exhibited by individual attention heads as processing passes through the network.

 For example, in the first MHA block (i.e. `block 0`), `head 0` seems to become specialized in representing features that cluster the digit 6, while those